 "You passed out there.
 We were up top drinking, and you came down here to use the bathroom.
 You yelled and asked me where the light was.
 I told you it was on the wall and you must have gotten tired of looking.
 I came down here and you were in a ball on the floor," he put his fingers through his hair and yawned.
 His voice sounded harsh from the morning, and he cleared his throat repeatedly to break the stress.

 "No, no I didn't."

 "Good deal."
 He stretched his arms and yawned.
 He picked up a bottled water from the bedside and drank it in one breath.

 "Here," he tossed me a bottle too.

 Silence ensued.
 He belted out a series of tired sounding gargles, shuffled between bed sides three or four times, then stood.

 "So...do you want me to drive you home or something?"

 "Yeah.
 If you could?"

-He looked at me everywhere for a few lengthy moments which made me irritated and full of disgust.
-Sometimes people just shouldn't have the right to project certain glances.
+He looked at me everywhere for a few lengthy moments which made me slightly uncomfortable.
+We sat looking around for a few minutes, unsure of what to say.

 "You want to, maybe...give me a blow job first?"
 He furrowed his mouth in an exaggerated frown and raised his brows inquisitively.